LC-Linkous/reverse_engineering_notes/README.md

 * What am I trying to accomplish?
 * What are the benefits of this approach?

 With this method, you have three components to consider before answering the above questions: a tool, a problem, and a device.
 You choose one of those components, and that decision influences the other two.
-For instance, if you want to learn how to use a `JTAG enumerator` or `serial to RS232` reader, then you need to find a device with those interfaces.
+For instance, if you want to learn how to use a `JTAG enumerator` or `serial to RS232` adaptor, then you need to find a device with those interfaces.
 Knowing the tool and the device, your starting problem is then something similar to "how do I get data" or "how do I make the serial connection".
 If, instead, you start with a device such as a `Bluetooth wearable heartrate sensor`, then your problem may be "how do I get Bluetooth data" and your tool will need to be selected to collect and/or decode that data.

 This is, of course, a simplification of the possible scope.
 In this method, a `device` could be represented by a piece of target software, a circuit component, or other device under test (DUT) being investigated.
 It is a system, network, program, or physical device that some action is being taken against.
 Knowing the three components of the Tool-Problem-Device Method makes it possible to then begin identifying the scope, limitations, and constraints of the reverse engineering task.